-Disclosure: I received a complimentary trip to Nassau/Paradise Island.
+Disclosure: I received a complimentary trip to Nassau/Paradise Island which included a stay at the Atlantis Bahamas Resort.
 All opinions are my own.
 Affiliate links within.
 Purchasing and/or clicking on some of the links in this post may result in a commission paid to us.

 The Bahamas, a chain of islands made up of over 700 islands and cays, is one of the more popular tourist destinations in the Caribbean.
 Nassau, the capital city of the Bahamas, is also its largest city, and it connects to the small island of Paradise Island via two bridges.
 Emerging from the Paradise Island like the mythical land for which it was named is the Atlantis resort, a family-friendly vacation destination.
 Several weeks ago, as part of a press trip with Nassau/Paradise Island, my son and I stayed at the Reef Tower of Atlantis for three nights.
 We really enjoyed our stay, and plan to return with the rest of our family soon.

 Bahamas family vacations can vary dramatically – from a relaxing beach vacation to an adventure vacation (and everything in between).
 An Atlantis Paradise Island vacation is all of that and more.
 It really does include something for everyone.